Asiana Treks and Tours

 • The panoramic viewpoint of Mount Everest, Dhaulagiri, and Kanchenjunga.

-• The best perspectives on green profound valleys, rhododendron woodlands, and green valleys.
+• The best perspectives are of profound green valleys, rhododendron woodlands, and green valleys.

 • Visit Buddhist religious communities.